 Great food from the Philippines: Siomai

-Siomai from the Philippines
+Siomai from The Philippines

 Siomai with chili sauce on top, usually served in 3's or 6's